heathermiller/scala-pickling/index.md

     > travInt

 This shows the results of scala-pickling for the main benchmark described in section 7 (Experimental Evaluation) of the paper.
-This is only the "time" benchmark (Figure 1a), not the memory or size benchmarks shown in Figure 1b or 1c.
+This is the "time" benchmark (Figure 1a), not the memory or size benchmarks shown in Figure 1b or 1c.

 The values printed to the screen are milliseconds.
 Each row represents independent JVM runs for values on the x-axis of the graph; for `travInt`, this means each row represents a different length of the `Vector` as described in the paper (from 100,000 to 1,000,000, from top to bottom).
 Each column corresponds to a separate run of the benchmark.